ALanMAttano/Blender_4_Rhino/README.md

 # Blender_4_Rhino

 DESCRIPTION

-A mesh Blender for Rhino bridge.
+"A Blender 4 Rhino" in short is a mesh Blender for Rhino (bridge).
+Let you export form Rhinoceros 3D with one (custom) botton and import that mesh quicklly inside Blender (using this plugin).

 LICENS